 If you’re looking to build a home from the ground up, you’re probably wondering how long it will take.
 That depends.
-According to 2019 U.S. Census Bureau data, it takes an average of 4-6 months to build a single-family home.
+What’s the average time to build a house?
+According to U.S. Census Bureau data, it takes an average of 4-6 months to build a single-family home.
 However, construction time can vary by environment and region.
 Homes built in the Northeast, for example, average 7 to 9 months of construction time, while homes built in the South and the West average just 4 to 6 months until completion.

 It stands to reason that larger homes with more bedrooms and bathrooms usually take longer to build, while smaller, simpler homes can be completed more quickly.
 But regardless of the size of your new home, there are some important considerations to address to help keep your home’s construction on track:

 - Selecting an established homebuilder will minimize potential construction delays and ensure you get the quality you expect.

 - Choosing the time of year when big shifts in temperature or too much precipitation are unlikely in your area will prevent construction delays.

 - Deciding on interior finishes, fixtures and appliances early on will ensure they arrive on time and are installed on schedule.

 - Finally, consider the fact that during the height of the construction season subcontractors may be in short supply and that may delay the completion of your home.

 To better understand factors that determine how long it will take to build your new home, let’s take a more detailed look at the construction process

 This phase can take 1-2 months and is in addition to the construction time.

 1. Obtain Building Permits